 - Juvenile polyposis, Peutz-Jeghers syndrome or other hereditary colorectal cancer syndrome

 Our genetic counselor will review your family and medical history and provide the following:

-- Discussion of the roles genes play in the development of cancer
+- Discussion of the roles genes play in the development of colon cancer

 - Cancer risk-reduction options and prevention strategies